 The group must race against the clock, which is constantly creeping up on you.
 In Forbidden Desert, water is scarce, the sun will constantly dehydrate and try to kill your players, and the playing field is always shrinking in both games.
 The island will constantly flood and if you’re not careful, you’re going to lose whole sections of your board quickly.

-Forbidden Desert uses an ever-swirling storm that constantly threatens to bury the board in sand, decreasing your chances of finding the pieces you need to repair your ship.
+Forbidden Desert uses an ever-swirling storm that constantly threatens to bury the board in the sand, decreasing your chances of finding the pieces you need to repair your ship.

 Both games give a definite sense of urgency to all players and both are really fun to play.
 The specialist cards in each give players a role that doesn’t seem forced and are useful for each game, which gives a sense of responsibility and uniqueness that is missing from a lot of cooperative board games.

 Expansions and Other Versions

 The saga continues!
 From ocean to desert, and now to the sky, this latest installment takes you to new heights in Forbidden Sky.

 I think we all fantasize about traveling back in time at one point or another.
 Whether it’s being able to pick the winning lottery numbers or telling yourself not to eat gas station sushi (I honestly don’t know what I was thinking).